redhat-actions/push-to-registry/README.md

 ## Examples

-The example below shows how the `push-to-registry` action can be used to push an image created by the **[buildah-build](https://github.com/redhat-actions/buildah-build)** action. **[podman-login](https://github.com/redhat-actions/podman-login)** action is used here to authenticate to quay.io to push the built image.
+The example below shows how the `push-to-registry` action can be used to push an image created by the [**buildah-build**](https://github.com/redhat-actions/buildah-build) action.

 ```yaml
 name: Build and Push Image